cncf/tag-env-sustainability/governance/lead-proposal-process.md

 Working group and project leads are appointed by the TAG Chairs through the following process.

-### Process of nominations
+### Process of nominations for Working Group and Project Leads

 TAG Lead roles are open to all interested participants within the community.
 There are currently no limits of leadership roles for working groups or projects if not specifed otherwise in the WG / project charter document.

 The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise: